At a Glance

 ✨Prepare for Technical Questions

 Expect technical questions that assess your understanding of PLC programming and fault diagnosis.
-Practise explaining complex concepts in simple terms, as this will showcase your communication skills and ability to work within a team.
+Practise explaining complex concepts in simple terms, as this will showcase your communication skills and ability to work with diverse teams.